Micah J. Schwartzman

 Schwartzman received his B.A. from the University of Virginia and his doctorate in politics from the University of Oxford, where he studied as a Rhodes Scholar.
 During law school, he served as articles development editor of the Virginia Law Review and received numerous awards, including the Margaret G. Hyde Award, the Daniel Rosenbloom Award, and the Hardy Cross Dillard Scholarship.
 After graduating, Schwartzman clerked for Judge Paul V. Niemeyer of the U.S. Court of Appeals for the Fourth Circuit.
 Prior to joining the faculty, he was a postdoctoral research fellow at Columbia University’s Society of Fellows in the Humanities.

-Schwartzman’s work has appeared or is forthcoming in the Harvard Law Review, University of Chicago Law Review, Virginia Law Review, Constitutional Commentary, Law & Philosophy, Journal of Political Philosophy, and Political Theory.
+Schwartzman’s work has appeared in the Harvard Law Review, University of Chicago Law Review, Virginia Law Review, Constitutional Commentary, Law & Philosophy, Journal of Political Philosophy, and Political Theory, among others.
 He co-edited The Rise of Corporate Religious Liberty (Oxford University Press) and is co-authoring a forthcoming casebook on Constitutional Law and Religion.

 - J.D.University of Virginia School of Law2005